Monochrome Paintings in progress in the artist's studio, Cape Town, 2024

 I realised recently that there has been an undeniable relationship to depth, gravity and suggested three-dimensionality in most of my work over the last twenty years.
 When you consider it from this angle, everything connects.
 From the linocut collages of concentric circles made up of targets, to the photographs of black shapes floating in the corners of my old Brixton bedroom, to the abstract paintings on raw Belgian linen with the oil-stain halos around thick chunks of paint and marbling techniques, to the monochrome work.
 Through all of this I simply haven’t been drawn to pure flatness in the Greenbergian tradition.
 Perhaps I just couldn’t ever bring a painting to life following this dogma?

-The full text will be available in the publication accompanying Monochrome Paintings.
+The full text is available in the publication Monochrome Paintings III - click here to view.